 Activity not before573

 Place of Evidence - RegionGaul and Frankish kingdoms

 Place of evidence - City name in other Language(s)Tours

 Major author/Major anonymous workGregory of Tours

-Cult activities - Non Liturgical Practices and CustomsVisiting/veneration of living saint
+Cult activities - Non Liturgical Practices and CustomsCeremonies at burial of a saint

 SourceGregory, bishop of Tours from 573 until his death (probably in 594), was the most prolific hagiographer of all Late Antiquity.
 He wrote four books on the miracles of Martin of Tours, one on those of Julian of Brioude, and two on the miracles of other saints (the Glory of the Martyrs and Glory of the Confessors), as well as a collection of twenty short Lives of sixth-century Gallic saints (the Life of the Fathers).
 He also included a mass of material on saints in his long and detailed Histories, and produced two independent short works: a Latin version of the Acts of Andrew and a Latin translation of the story of The Seven Sleepers of Ephesus.